-Universities have announced plans to hold classes online for the fall 2020 semester.
-That means another semester of Zoom lectures and remote exams.
+Universities around the country are still holding many classes online for the Spring 2021 semester.
+That means more Zoom lectures and remote exams.
 It’s a safer move for students, though some won’t have easy access to computers like they would on campus.
 Here are some of the best laptops for students to help prepare for next semester.

 Choosing the right laptop can be tricky for students.
 After all, graphic design students typically have different needs than business students.
 We’ve done our best to cover a range of operating systems and price points, and many of these options work for high school students as well.

 We’ll start with a few Windows options and then move through Macs and Chromebooks to cover all of the bases.